jwplayer/jwplatform-docs/docs/jw_showcase/web/jw_showcase_for_web.md

 ##Configure Your App

-Open the JW Showcase source code in any text editor and navigate to the config.json file located in the “app” folder.
+Open the JW Showcase source code in any text editor and navigate to the config.json file located in the “**app**” folder.

 ![JW Showcase Config](/images/text-editor-config-json.png)

-Here you’ll need to replace the sample “player”, “featured playlists”, and “playlists” with media ids from your library within the JW Player dashboard.
+Here you’ll need to replace the sample “**player**”, “**featuredPlaylist**”, and “**playlists**” with media ids from your library within the JW Player dashboard.

     {
 	    "player": "DTYxzkKG",